TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

       *  \anchor  Pmic_PowerResourceStat_s
       *  \brief   PMIC power status.
       *           The PMIC power and thermal status structure.
-      *
+      *           Note: validParams is input param for all Get APIs. other params
+      *           except validParams is output param for Get APIs *
       *  \param   validParams         Selection of structure parameters to be set,
       *                               from the combination of